gertrude-app/web/docs/src/pages/index.md

 it's common to have a few issues that need to be addressed.
 Take a moment and review any items that are not green and resolve them.

-### Testing the filter for a spin
+### Taking the filter for a spin

-Next, I close the admin window and open up a web browser like a Google Chrome or Safari or Firefox.
+Next, I close the admin window and open up a web browser like Google Chrome or Safari or Firefox.
 If you try to visit an address on the internet, you will notice that the _page does not load._ That's because the filter is running and blocking the entire internet with the exception of the addresses that you have specifically unlocked.
 When Gertrude blocks